 This series of experiments are designed to give you an understanding of how electric charges behave on insulators and conductors.
-We will perform several experiments, including the "sticky tape experiments" described in section E1.2 in T. Moore's text, Electric and Magnetic Fields are Unified.
-Each experiment should include the following in your report:
+We will perform several experiments described in Unit E of Moore's text, Electric and Magnetic Fields are Unified.
+Each experiment should include the following in your journal: